ALADIN-$\alpha$ -- An open-source MATLAB toolbox for distributed non-convex optimization: Preliminaries

-The main advantage of standard ALADIN over other existing approaches are convergence guarantees and fast local convergence.
-On the other hand, the coordination QP makes ALADIN distributed but \emph{not decentralized}.
-Furthermore, the coordination step in standard ALADIN is quite heavy and communication intense compared with other approaches such as ADMM.
-Bi-level ALADIN tries to overcome these drawbacks by constructing a coordination QP of smaller dimension lowering communication.
-This lower-dimensional QP is solved in a decentralized fashion leading to an overall decentralized algorithm.
+The main advantage of standard ALADIN over other existing approaches are convergence guarantees and fast local convergence.\cite{Houska2016} On the other hand, the coordination QP makes ALADIN distributed but \emph{not} decentralized.
+Furthermore, the coordination step in standard ALADIN is quite heavy and communication intense compared with other algorithms such as ADMM.
+Bi-level ALADIN overcomes these drawbacks by constructing a coordination QP of smaller dimension lowering communication.\cite{Engelmann2020c} Here, the sensitivities are ``condensed'' by computing the Schur-complement of the KKT systems leading to $\{S_i\}, \{s_i\}$, which are of dimension $n_c$---the number of the coupling variables.
+The number of coupling variables is typically much smaller than the total number of variables.
+These Schur-complements are combined in a lower-dimensional QP, which is solved in a decentralized fashion purely based on neighborhood communication leading to an overall decentralized algorithm.
 A simplified flow chart of bi-level ALADIN is shown in \autoref{fig:flowchartBil}.
-Observe that in contrast to standard ALADIN (\autoref{fig:flowchart}), bi-level ALADIN tackles the coordination QP \emph{in decentralized fashion} based on \emph{neighbor-to-neighbor} communication.
-ALADIN-$\alpha$ comes with two decentralized algorithms: a decentralized version of the Conjugate Gradient (CG) method and a decentralized version of ADMM.
-Although these decentralized algorithms deliver only a certain level of precision, bi-level ALADIN is guaranteed to converge if certain error bounds hold~\cite{Engelmann2020c}.
-For the sake of completeness, implementation details of the implemented ALADIN and bi-level ALADIN versions are given in the Appendix \ref{sec:ALADINdet}.
+Observe that---in contrast to standard ALADIN (\autoref{fig:flowchart})---bi-level ALADIN solves the coordination QP in a decentralized fashion based decentralized inner algorithms.
+ALADIN-$\alpha$ comes with two of these inner algorithms: an essentially decentralized version of the Conjugate Gradient~(d-CG) method and a decentralized version of ADMM~(d-ADMM).\cite{Engelmann2021} The variables, which have to be exchanged in the solution process of the lower-dimensional QP depend on the particular decentralized algorithm at hand.
+Although these decentralized inner algorithms do not solve the coordination problem exactly, bi-level ALADIN is still guaranteed to converge locally under certain bounds on the numerical precision.\cite{Engelmann2020c} A detailed description of ALADIN is given in Appendix~\ref{sec:ALADINdet}.